Certified Passive House Consultant

 - Passing the international exam issued by the Passive House Institute and offered by a number of authorised examination bodies worldwide.
 In order to prepare for the exam, a number of institutions offer advanced training through seminars and courses.
 Find a Passive House course provider/examination body and learn more about the Passive House Designer exam.
 Additionally, many European course providers post specifics on the courses they offer here.

 - Alternatively, certification can be achieved through the submission of a project report properly documenting* the construction of a Certified Passive House Building planned by the applicant.
-Example reports are available in the iPHA Member area and report guidelines can be viewed here.
+Example reports and report guidelines can be viewed here.

 *For general information on qualification through certified Passive House projects, see the exam regulations, section 3; an example project documentations reports can be found under Project documentation in the iPHA Member Area, or can be made available upon request.
 Please note that as the review of such documentation is time consuming, the Passive House Institute must charge a fee for this service.